OAXFoundation/oaxfoundation.github.io/_posts/2019-09-06-OAX-Foundation-AMA-recap.md

 The proposition of OAX has always been to build the next generation of decentralized exchanges.
 L2X protocol launch marks a significant milestone for us as we’re a step closer (hence one of the “problems solved” in a sense, as per your question) and we will continue to consolidate and improve on our approach and technology. :)
 You can take a look at our released open-source code [here](https://github.com/OAXFoundation/l2x-trustless-exchange)

-**2. I think Investors are always important to the success of one project.
+**2. I think token holders are always important to the success of one project.
 Some of them only care about token prices, others care about technology and future of project.
-So is there any useful use case of OAX that can attract investors?** — u/asersada
+So is there any useful use case of OAX that can attract token holders?** — u/asersada

 **Our reply:**
 We appreciate our token holders have different areas of concern.
 OAX has taken its role in developing something that will have a lasting impact very seriously, and have managed our resources with the same respect.
 The recent launch of L2X is a significant milestone that token holders should be able to see the efforts of the team from a technology standpoint.
 Please note that the intention has always been and continues to be for the primary demand of the OAX token to be driven by its use as a transaction fee for all of L2X transactions.
 We hope to include more utility for the token and will keep everyone updated when the time comes.